University Undergraduate Graduation Requirements

 The yellow circle represents university requirements.
 The General Studies requirement and first-year composition requirement are among these requirements.

 The white circle represents electives and the requirements of a minor or certificate.
-A minor typically adds an additional 18 to 25 credit hours of course work.
-Although every student must eventually declare a major, minor and certificates are not required.
+A minor typically adds an additional 15 to 25 credit hours of coursework.
+Although every student eventually must declare a major, minors and certificates are not required.
 Some courses, while providing credit hours toward graduation, fall outside the shaded circles and are not required in a program for graduation.
 These courses are electives.
 Some majors leave no room for electives within the minimum 120 credit hours required to graduate.

 The separate units of ASU — such as colleges, schools and departments — have specific requirements for graduation that must be satisfied for a baccalaureate degree.
 Students are encouraged to consult with an academic advisor in planning a program to ensure it meets the various requirements.
 A well-planned program may enable a student to concurrently satisfy a portion of the General Studies requirement together with a portion of a college or major requirement.

-An undergraduate student must have completed at least 56 credit hours of resident credit at ASU to qualify for graduation with academic recognition for a baccalaureate degree.
-Note: West campus students following a catalog year prior to fall 2007 are required to have completed at least 50 credit hours of resident credit at ASU.
+An undergraduate student must have completed at least 56 hours of resident credit at ASU to qualify for graduation with academic recognition for a baccalaureate degree.

 The cumulative GPA determines the designation, as shown in the academic recognition table below.